TUDelft-PRIME-Books/Linear-Algebra/Chapter4/Subspaces_of_Rn.md

 :label: Ex:Subspaces:SubspacesR3

 Examples of subspaces in $\R^3$ are lines and planes through the origin.
-Try to visualize that these sets do satisfy the properties of a subspace.
+Try to visualise that these sets do satisfy the properties of a subspace.
 A sketch may help.
 It is good practice to keep these examples in mind as typical examples of subspaces.

 ::::::